Install the Azure CLI 1.0

 Option 3: Use a Docker container

 If you have set up your computer as a Docker host, you can run the latest Azure CLI 1.0 in a Docker container.
 Run the command (on Linux distributions you might need to use sudo):

 Run Azure CLI 1.0 commands

-After the Azure CLI 1.0 is installed, run the azure command from your command-line user interface (Bash, Terminal, Command prompt, and so on).
-For example, to run the help command, type the following:
+After the Azure CLI 1.0 is installed, run the azure command from your command-line user interface.
+For example, to run the help command:

 On some Linux distributions, you may receive an error similar to